 Historically, masquerade balls were grand, gala events hosted by European aristocrats and royalty.
-The mysterious and fanciful masks concealed partygoers' identities until the masks were removed with great fanfare at the stroke of midnight.
+The mysterious and fanciful masks concealed the partygoers' identities until the masks were removed with great fanfare at the stroke of midnight.
 Whether you host a formal event with guests dressed to the teeth or a casual get-together with close friends, modern-day masquerade parties are just as much fun.
 Send invitations about a month ahead so your guests have time to plan.

 Video of the Day